meng-ucalgary/ensf-594-assignment-2/README.md

 # Comparison of Sorting Algorithms

 We always do the recommended asymptomatic analysis for the sorting algorithms.
-This command line program aims to do a quick emphirical analysis of a few sorting algorithms.
+This command line project aims to do an empirical analysis of a few sorting algorithms.

 ## How it works

+1. User launches the program

-+ The program asks for the ordering of input array.
-Acceptable values are
+1. The program asks for the ordering of input array.
+Acceptable values are listed below.
    + ascending
    + descending
    + random

-+ Then it asks the size of the input array.
+1. Then the program asks for the size of the input array.
 Empty arrays and negative sizes are not allowed.
-For demonstration, following sizes are used
+For demonstration in this project, following sizes are used
    + 10
    + 100
    + 1000